RandomRyans/CR00K-3D/README.md

     $ dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
     $ Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-   # you will see this pop up on the shell
+## You will see this pop up on the shell
+  $ The requested operation is successful.
+Changes will not be effective until the system is rebooted.
+  $ PS C:\WINDOWS\system32> Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-  # Do you want to restart the computer to complete this operation now?
+  $ Do you want to restart the computer to complete this operation now?
-  # [Y] Yes  [N] No  [?]
+  $ [Y] Yes  [N] No  [?]
 Help (default is "Y"):

-  # hit enter or type y or type yes, your system must reboot
+  $ hit enter or type y or type yes, your system must reboot
-  # DONT ENABLE WSL2... wsl1 work's great
+  $ DONT ENABLE WSL2... wsl1 work's great
-  # termux on your droid is an option also
+  $ termux on your droid is an option also

 ### WSL 2 INSTALL (IF NEEDED)